Delicode/opencv/README.md

 ## OpenCV: Open Source Computer Vision Library

-This fork contains Delicode's projectPoints3d functionality.
+This fork contains Delicode's projectPoints3d functionality and a timeout in findChessboardCorners.

 ### Resources